MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/handling-errors-in-cloudscript.md

 ## Logging

 Any unhandled error will be added to the response, allowing the client to process the problem.
-At the same time, it does create a Cloud Script Error entry and is added to the total statistics available on your Cloud Script Dashboard:
+At the same time, it does create a CloudScript Error entry and is added to the total statistics available on your CloudScript Dashboard:

 ![Game Manager - Automation - CloudScript Dashboard](media/tutorials/game-manager-cloudscript-dashboard.png)